instadeepai/tunbert/README.md

 Finally, we open source the fine-tuning datasets used for Tunisian Dialect Identification (TDI)  and  Reading Comprehension Question-Answering (RCQA)

 # About the Pre-trained models
-TunBERT Pytorch model is based on BERT’s Pytorch implementation from NVIDIA NeMo.
+TunBERT Pytorch model is based on BERT’s Pytorch implementation from [NVIDIA NeMo](https://github.com/NVIDIA/NeMo).
 The model was pre-trained using 4 NVIDIA Tesla V100 GPUs on a dataset of 500k Tunisian social media comments written in Arabic letters.
 The pretrained model consists of 12 layers of self-attention modules.
 Each module is made with 12 heads of self-attention with 768 hidden-size.
 Furthermore, an Adam optimizer was used, with a learning rate of 1e-4, a batch size of 128, a maximum sequence length of 128 and a masking probability of 15%.
 Cosine annealing was used for a learning rate scheduling with a warm-up ratio of 0.01.

-Similarly, a second TunBERT TensorFlow model was trained using TensorFlow implementation.
-We use the same compute power for pre-training this model (4 NVIDIA Tesla V100 GPUs) while keeping the same hyper-parameters: A learning rate of 1e-4, a batch size of 128, a maximum sequence length of 128.
+Similarly, a second TunBERT TensorFlow model was trained using TensorFlow implementation from [Google](https://github.com/google-research/bert).
+We use the same compute power for pre-training this model (4 NVIDIA Tesla V100 GPUs) while keeping the same hyper-parameters: A learning rate of 1e-4, a batch size of 128 and a maximum sequence length of 128.

 The two models are available for download through: